 - Gastrointestinal Distress – If your cat is stressed out, it may exhibit symptoms associated with gastrointestinal distress, including loss of appetite, diarrhea, constipation, or vomiting.

 - Upper Respiratory Symptoms – This can include many symptoms, including eye/nose discharge and sneezing.
-Stress can even reactivate a previously dormant herpes virus infection (a similar situation can occur in humans).

 - Skin Issues – This stressful symptom is quite common amongst felines.
 Various dermatological conditions may start or intensify in times of stress, like the appearance of dry, itchy skin and rashes.
 This is especially true in cats suffering from allergies.